15% Lower Rates Than Banks*

 How Does the Prime Rate Impact Fixed Mortgage Rates?

-In the short term, changes in the prime rate in Canada have a minimal direct impact on fixed mortgage rates.
-This is because the bond market primarily determines fixed mortgage rates, particularly the yields on Government of Canada bonds.
-These bonds serve as a benchmark for lenders when setting fixed mortgage rates, making them relatively insulated from immediate fluctuations in the prime rate.
+In the short term, changes to the prime rate in Canada have little direct impact on fixed mortgage rates.
+Fixed rates are primarily determined by the bond market, specifically the yields on Government of Canada (GoC) bonds.
+These bonds act as benchmarks for lenders when setting fixed rates, making them relatively insulated from immediate changes in the prime rate.

 Prime Rate Relationship to the Bank of Canada Overnight Rate